ShimmerEngineering/Shimmer-MATLAB-ID/VerisenseTools/README.md

 alignment = eye(3)
 updatedata(filename, noise, offset, resolution, alignment)
 ```
-- Note thta you will need to manually add the header for the processed file
+- Note that you will need to manually add the header for the processed file
     - open the processed file in notepad, copy the original header to the file